pypa/pip-audit/README.md

                         against (default: pypi)
   -d, --dry-run         collect all dependencies but do not perform the
-                        auditing step (default: False) --desc {on,off,auto}  include a description for each vulnerability; `auto` defaults to `on` for the `json` format.
+                        auditing step (default: False) -S, --strict          fail the entire audit if dependency collection on any dependency (default: False) --desc {on,off,auto}  include a description for each vulnerability; `auto` defaults to `on` for the `json` format.
 This flag has no effect on the `cyclonedx-json` or `cyclonedx-xml`